jpedro/jpedro.github.io/.posts/scrum.md

   Should be optional.
 Most of time people just say "I did this and I'll continue on it".
 Why.
 Even.
 Bother?!

-- Sprint Demo: Unnecessary
+- Sprint Demo: Waste

   Don't wait for the sprint to be over to **show** something.

-- Sprint Retrospective: Unnecessary
+- Sprint Retrospective: Waste

   Don't wait for the sprint to be over to **say** something.
   Just say it when you can.
 Then expand it on the weekly meeting, if need be.

-- Backlog Refinement / Grooming: Unnecessary
+- Backlog Refinement / Grooming: Waste

   Superfulous, it's part of planning.
 No need for a separate meeting.